olasunkanmi-SE/codebuddy/README.md

 - In vscode settings, search for Ola, and under extensions, click on 'Your coding buddy'.
 - Enter your Google Gemini API key and Gemini Model
 - Or in the settings.json file, enter this
-- "google.gemini.apiKey": "Your API key",
+- `google.gemini.apiKey`: "Your API key",
-- "google.gemini.model": "models/gemini model",
+- `google.gemini.model`: "models/gemini model",

 ## Release Notes